 What are the do's and don'ts of potty training?

-If you’re like 99.99% of parents, you’ve wished at times that your child came with a manual.
+If you’re like 99.99% of parents, you’ve wished at times your child came with a manual.
 What works for one child may not work for the next, and that leaves us to rely on experience—either our own or others’.
 If you’re embarking on the (sometimes stressful) task of potty training, we’re bringing you experiences and insights from a panel of professionals.
 Read on to learn about what has worked for them and what hasn’t.
 Not every piece of advice will fit your child, but you’ll likely gain some helpful perspectives from those who have been there, done that.

 Amy Motroni is the Founder of The Postpartum Party where she covers everything related to pregnancy, motherhood, and those first few years where your life totally changes for the better (although sometimes it feels like the worst).